shreyachillargikar-ctrl/NIRMAAN_AERONEX-25/README.md

 ## CONCLUSION

-AERONEX-25 integrates autonomous flight, GPS navigation, AI-based human detection, onboard computing, telemetry, propulsion, and power management into a unified aerial search and rescue platform.
+OUR DRONE integrates autonomous flight, GPS navigation, AI-based human detection, onboard computing, telemetry, propulsion, and power management into a unified aerial search and rescue platform.

 The modular architecture allows the major subsystems to work together for autonomous search, human detection, monitoring, and rescue support.